jsperger/MTurkForResearchers/MTurk Training Presentation.md

 Example:
-Siddharth Suri & Duncan J. Watts - "Cooperation and Contagion in Web-Based, Networked Public Goods Experiments" Suri and Watts paper ran 113 experiments where they varied network structure to study cooperation and contagion.
+Siddharth Suri & Duncan J. Watts - "Cooperation and Contagion in Web-Based, Networked Public Goods Experiments" Suri and Watts ran 113 experiments where they varied network structure to study cooperation and contagion.
 This type of research wouldn't be feasible in a lab.

 ---